Power residue symbol

 In algebraic number theory the n-th power residue symbol (for an integer n > 2) is a generalization of the (quadratic) Legendre symbol to n-th powers.
-These symbols are used in the statement and proof of cubic, quartic, Eisenstein, and related higher reciprocity laws.
+These symbols are used in the statement and proof of cubic, quartic, octic, Artin, Eisenstein, and related higher reciprocity laws.

+Definition

+a is called as nth power residue mod m when the equation $x^n \equiv a \mod m$ has solution.
+We usually require a coprime to m, and sometimes we only consider n dividing $\lambda(m)$, where $\lambda$ is the Carmichael lambda function.